filip-tichanek/ItCzVegans/README.md

 ---------------------------------------------------------------------------------------------------

-This is a statistical report of the study *Vegan-specific signature implies healthier metabolic profile: findings from diet-related multi-omics observational study based on different European populations* that has been submitted to [TO BE ADDED]
+This is a statistical report of the study *Vegan-specific signature implies healthier metabolic profile: findings from diet-related multi-omics observational study based on different European populations* that is *under review* in [Nature Communication](https://www.nature.com/ncomms/)

 When using this code or data, cite the original publication: